ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ### Tlm Power

 The `Telemetry Power` setting is used to adjust the telemetry transmit power of the receiver.
-You can only adjust this on receivers with Power Amplifiers.
+This option is only available on receivers with a Power Amplifier.

+The `MatchTX` setting will automatically change the telemetry output power to match what the transmitter reports it is using.
+In MatchTX mode, the receiver will boot at default power output (usually maximum power) until a power update is received from the transmitter, which is only available in Wide Switch Mode or any FullRes mode.

 ### Init Rate